 A Snapshot of One Week of Work:

 - After reading and thinking about the essential questions, students write a short response explaining their initial thoughts.
 For example, while reading “Araby” by James Joyce and “Witches’ Loaves” by O. Henry, students study and ponder two essential questions:

 - What is the difference between infatuation and love?

 - What effect does infatuation have on the mind and heart?

 - Students study the Bible.
 This includes scripture reading, watching a video lesson, or other interactive activities to build a foundation of biblical knowledge of important precepts that inform the answers to the essential questions.
 For instance, to answer those two essential questions, we read Judges 14 about Samson and the Philistine woman who seemed “right in his own eyes.”
 He was infatuated!
-Then we read Hosea 3 about Gomer and Gomer, a picture of agape love that will move the hearts of readers as we see a picture of the gospel!
+Then we read Hosea 3 about Gomer and Hosea, a story of agape love that will move the hearts of readers as we see a picture of the gospel!
 Students hear video teaching from Mrs. Lemons to help them understand how these precepts relate to teenagers.
-They complete a quiz to help them solidify their understanding.
+They complete a practice quiz to help them solidify their understanding.

 - Learners continue their preparation for reading by learning new vocabulary with an interactive activity and quiz.
 Then they learn a few idioms and literary elements.
-Last, they read a mini-biography on the author and take another quiz
+Last, they read a mini-biography on the author and take another practice quiz

-- Finally, learners read the story and take a comprehension quiz.
+- Finally, learners read the story and take a practice comprehension quiz.
 The story text and audiobook are always provided to help with comprehension.
 Remember, we are reading classic literature and these stories are written at the upper high school level.

 - Next, students dive deeper into the literature.
 In this case, they study the vast religious allusions in “Araby.”
 They go back and read the story again, annotating and exploring in close-reading activities.